sumonst21/intro-to-python-for-data-science/chapter-3-functions-and-packages/README.md

 ### Functions

+A function is a block of code which only runs when it is called.
+You can pass data, known as parameters, into a function.
+A function can return data as a result.

 ### Familiar functions

 Out of the box, Python offers a bunch of built-in functions to make your life as a data scientist easier.
 You already know two such functions: [print()](https://docs.python.org/3/library/functions.html#print) and [type()](https://docs.python.org/3/library/functions.html#type).
 You've also used the functions [str()](https://docs.python.org/3/library/functions.html#func-str), [int()](https://docs.python.org/3/library/functions.html#int), [bool()](https://docs.python.org/3/library/functions.html#bool) and floa[t()](https://docs.python.org/3/library/functions.html#float) to switch between data types.
 These are built-in functions as well.